 10. Stroll through the Pak Khlong flower market

-While we were told the Pak Khlong Flower Market may not be what it used to be like, it’s still an interesting place to wander through and be amongst (mainly) locals.
+While we were told the Pak Khlong Flower Market may not be what it used to be, it’s still an interesting place to wander and be amongst (mainly) locals.
 This market is open 24 hours a day, and contrary to what you might think, the busiest time is at night.

 Fun fact: Flower prices are kind of like the stock market and they fluctuate depending on demand and season.
-But even when they are at their peak, exotic flowers like orchids can be found for a fraction of the price you’d find them in Western countries.
+But even when they are at their peak, exotic flowers like orchids can be found for a fraction of the prices you’d find in Western countries.

 How to do it yourself: